 This is the first description of a possible exacerbation of clinical and biochemical symptoms of C282Y homozygous hemochromatosis in a patient who ingested milk thistle for more than a year.
 Patients with C282Y homozygous hemochromatosis should be cautious about ingesting milk thistle in order to improve liver function, as it might have entirely the opposite effect.
 (Reference)

-The net result from this published report is that individuals with Hemochromatosis were advised to stay away from Milk Thistle because it could possibly harm them and their liver function.
+The net result from this published report is that individuals with hemochromatosis were advised to stay away from milk thistle because it could possibly harm them and their liver function.

-I personally avoided Milk Thistle for at least a year due to this advice.
+I personally avoided milk thistle for at least a year due to this advice.

 What first caught my attention was to find that this conclusion was based solely upon a single case study.
-This important information was not apparent until I researched the situation carefully.
+This critical information was not apparent until I researched the situation carefully.
 The problem is, in science, a conclusion should never be made (good or bad, for or against) upon a single case or one individual.

 It just didn’t add up for me, so I investigated this controversy a bit more.
-Fairly quickly, I found several rebuttal articles written by Medical Doctors to the editors of the journal that had published the case study (Canadian Family Physician).
+Fairly quickly, I found several rebuttal articles written by medical doctors to the editors of the journal that had published the case study (Canadian Family Physician).

-Dr. Robert Kidd, MD is a physician who treats chronic pain and frequently notes liver enzyme elevation from Acetaminophen.
+Dr. Robert Kidd, MD, is a physician who treats chronic pain and frequently notes liver enzyme elevation from Acetaminophen.
 He wrote a very measured and insightful response: